CrumrineCoder/Quote-Generator-Website/README.md

 - "True" randomness
 - Share on Facebook and Tumblr feature
 - Comments that I can read and understand 6 months from now
+- Spacebar acting as Generate Quote Button, and indication that is possible